aws/aws-k8s-tester/README.md

 https://github.com/kubernetes/enhancements/blob/master/keps/provider-aws/20181126-aws-k8s-tester.md

-`aws-k8s-tester` is a set of utilities and libraries for testing Kubernetes on AWS.
+`aws-k8s-tester` is a set of utilities and libraries for "testing" Kubernetes on AWS.

 - Uses AWS CloudFormation for resource creation
 - Supports automatic rollback and resource deletion